 This is because if you do not honestly believe that you can and will succeed, you will give up at the first obstacle.
 Moreover, when a person perceives themselves as hopeless, they lose motivation.
 They don't try hard because we do not think their efforts will get them anywhere.

-Self confidence fuels dedication.
+Self confidence fuels performance.
 When you say 'hey, I could actually see myself becoming ___ or being successful at ___, they you start to act differently.
 Things change.
 You open up a world of possibilities just by 'opening your mind'.

 Research proves the power of self-confidence and how far 'thinking you can' takes you.
 Let us look an example.
 Recently, a psychology study from Ohio State University found evidence that an individual's career path is influenced by their own levels of self-confidence.
 The study examined a concept called 'upward self-revision' of our 'possible selves'.
 If you can picture a future version of yourself succeeding at a goal - say becoming a doctor or a lawyer - you are more likely to achieve it.
 Take a look at the study here.